When I think of Norway I think of strength and beauty.

 Designed to reflect the landscape and modern city.
 Oslo Opera house certainly makes a statement with it’s grand reflective glass and marble exterior.

-One thing we found out is that the Opera House is one of few buildings where you can walk up the exterior and admire the views from the rooftop.
+One thing I found out is that the Opera House is one of few buildings where you can walk up the exterior and admire the views from the rooftop.

-It’s unique ramp-like style allows for large numbers of people to sit and enjoy a beautiful sunset by the Fjord, which is what me and Michael did.
+It’s unique ramp-like style allows for large numbers of people to sit and enjoy a beautiful sunset by the Fjord.

 However, during late fall and winter just be sure to bring a warm jacket and umbrella, the winds do kick up from time to time.